nojronatron/nojronatron.github.io/code401-files/class-notes-week7.md

 Nodes in Graphs are called Vertices.

 *Note*: Try to stick with the accepted terminology so everyone is on the same page especially Vertices vs Nodes.

+Root: The starting vertex when analysing and traversing a graph.

+Potential Connections: Edges are connections, and Graphs have neighbors via edges.
+But not all Vertices are connected directly to all others.

+Neighbor: Currently-adjacent Vertex.

+Degree: Number of edges connected to a Vertex.

+Traversals:

+- Trees: Unidirectional traveling across edges between vertices.
+- Graphs: Could be undirected, or directed unidirectional or potentially multi-directional.

+Cyclic vs Acyclic:

+- Cyclic means traversals can visit the same vertices multiple times.
+- Acyclic means traversals are one-way and usually neighbor vertices are not visited more than ones.

+Edges can have Weight:

+- Relates the cost or importance, depending on the problem domain.
+- Enables evaluating "best path" or paths between vertices.

+### Code Challenge for Friday

+Graph Implementation!

+- add a node.
+- add edge => Create a custom method addBidirectionalEdge() to help out.
+- get nodes.
+- get neighbors.
+- traverse graph.
+- size: return total vertices in the graph.

+Remember left and right?
+These are edges!

+Reference all edges like done in the kAry Tree!

+Find vertices via Breadth First Traversal and return the collection.

+Consider using a hashset or set to track visited vertices.

+lucy-gelderloos

 ## References